 In 1975, director/screenwriter Jim Sharman, along with co-author Richard O'Brien, had a huge hit with The Rocky Horror Picture Show.
 In 1981, they decided to try again with Shock Treatment.
 It had the same writers, same director, and some of the same cast, but it failed miserably.
-It was like trying to catch lightning in … Continue reading No Cheating, Darling!
+It was like trying to catch lightning in … Continue reading Don’t Cheat, Darling!

 If you want to see a perfect example of the utter lunacy of the 11th Plenum, look no further than Hands Up, or I’ll Shoot!
 (Hände hoch oder ich schieße).
 This film is about as innocuous a movie as one could hope for, yet, the SED felt the need to ban it alongside nearly every … Continue reading Hands Up or I’ll Shoot!